-My wife and I took at family to Punta Cana this week.
+My wife and I took our family to Punta Cana this week.
 27 Celsius here. -15 C at home.
 There is a Sports bar on the resort so I assume the game will be on there.
 Will rock my Seahawks gear all day tomorrow to try to send good vibes.
 Tons of Canadians here so I expect to see a few more Seattle fans.
 I think the Seahawks will find a way tomorrow.
 27-17.
 The rams will get yards but not enough TD’s.

 The rested character of the Seahawks highlights an underrated aspect of this coaching staff.
 MM is very careful of his players, often having them take an extra week of recovery rather hurrying them back at 75% effectiveness.
 For comparison look at how Shanahan, and his dad, work their player to the breaking point.
 Last week CMC looked gassed while K9 had perhaps his best game as a pro.
 BTW, I loved the cycling analogy used by another reader, Spot On!